thainguyenquoc0828/kidney-injury-prediction/README.md

 The core predictive model is **Logistic Regression**.

-Hyperparameter tuning is performed using `Hyperopt`, with the search space including:
+Hyperparameter tuning is performed using `GridSearch`, with the search space including:

 * `C`
 * `penalty`